-Electricity Repair category: 2 Notes: There are older aspects of the electrical installation, including the retention of fuses.
+Electricity Repair category: 2 Notes: There are older aspects of the electrical installation including the retention of an older style consumer unit.
 It should be emphasised that the system was not tested at the time of our inspection.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years for owner-occupied properties and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
 We would recommend an Electrical Installation Condition Report (EICR) be obtained prior to purchase.
-There is damage to the meter box.